mfoster86/cryptoexamples/README.md

 There are some other scripts in here that allow you to check for primes, semiprimes, and do some encrypt/decrypt using a well known library, pycryptodome.

 Please note that the scratchgenrsa.py will let you generate a key length of ANY size.
 This can be fun for testing, but please always use a minimum key size of 2048 for anything outside of testing.

+## Credit
+Credit goes to https://inventwithpython.com/ and the developers of pycryptodome for providing the source code and documentation online.